Reese, LSU women push past Miami 54-42 to reach Final Four

 The last win set off an emotional on-court celebration for Katie Meier’s bunch, which had played with toughness and athleticism to get to its first Elite Eight.
 The Hurricanes were trying to match the record for lowest-seeded team ever to reach a Final Four, set by Arkansas in 1998.

-But the Hurricanes struggled from the start offensively, even as their defense kept them hanging around and leaving open opportunities to make a push.
+But the Hurricanes struggled the entire way offensively, even as their defense kept them hanging around and leaving open opportunities.

 Outside of Roberts — coming off a career-best 26 points against Villanova — seemingly no Hurricanes player could make a shot.